backupbrew/switchbrew/Audio services.md

 ### GetAudioOutState

-Returns a AudioOutState, 0x00=Started 0x01=Stopped
+Returns an AudioOutState, 0x00=Started 0x01=Stopped

 # audout:a